Paliem, Pernem, Goa

 Paliem is a village in the Pernem Sub-Division of North Goa, India.

 Geography

 It is located at at an elevation of 7 m above MSL.
 This village is located between Arambol, Corgão and Querim.

 Places To Visit

 Paliem Beach also called Kalacha Beach is a small stretch of sandy coastline 2km from the village.
 Not far from the beach one can find a fresh water lake, which is actually a lagoon.

 Transport

 Pernem is the nearest railway station.
-Paliem is quite near National Highway 17.
+Paliem is near National Highway 17.